dkriegls/itmd-361-spring2024/labs/lab5/README.md

     * Image of Validation Screen Capture
     * Image of File Comparison
 ***
-## You need to fully test the form and make sure it submits all the data properly before you turn in it.**
+## You need to fully test the form and make sure it submits all the data properly before you turn in it.
-You will know if the form works properly if you see the results page and all the data you entered is correct.
+You will know that the form works properly if you see the results page and all the data you entered is correct.
 If I press submit and get an error, you can expect a very poor grade.